ComfyUI Extension: Pruna nodes for ComfyUI

 Hyperparameters

-Through the GUI, you can configure various optimization settings.
-Specifically:
+Through the GUI, you can configure various optimization settings for the compilation and caching nodes.

 Note: Caching and x_fast compilation require access to the Pruna Pro version.